hyjeko/hyjeko.github.io/Readme.md

 - Provide a layer control to toggle the visibility of your flight area
 - Add unit/snapshot tests
 - [MapStore](/src/stores/MapStore.ts) might be getting a bit bloated.
 Time for refactoring?
 - <insert your awesome idea here!>

-## Backend Developers

-We recognize this challenge may not suit the needs of backend orientated engineers.
-If you are applying for a backend role, here are some optional ideas to tailor the challenge to your skillset.
-These ideas may or may not directly correlate to the description above.

-- Spin up a simple API to handle the "Can I Fly?" logic in the language of your choice (Golang preferred)
-- Using an origin and destination point (lat/lng) on opposite sides of the GeoJSON polygon defined in `src/sample.ts`, algorithmically generate a set of waypoints that navigates around the polygon
-- Using open source tooling, dynamically serve the GeoJSON polygon defined in `src/sample.ts` as a vector tile layer.
-Adhering to the [vector tile](https://github.com/mapbox/vector-tile-spec/tree/master/2.1/) specification
-- <insert your awesome idea here!>

 ## Setup instructions